Whey protein benefits: What type to choose (and to avoid!)

 Are you looking for an on-the-go meal supplement that can keep up with your healthy lifestyle?
-Whey protein concentrate, a delicious powder that mixes well with all kinds of liquids, could be just what you need!
+Whey protein concentrate, a delicious powder that mixes well with all kinds of liquids, could be just what you need.

-Happy cows make high quality whey protein.RenewPro Whey Protein is made from the whey of pasture-fed cows that are hormone free.
+Happy cows make high-quality whey protein.
+Ann Louise Gittleman’s Fat Flush Whey Protein is derived from the whey of disease-free cows in New Zealand that are also hormone-free.

 Bodybuilders and cancer patients alike have been using whey protein for years.

 - Act as a prebiotic to feed the healthy microflora in your intestines.1